KQM-git/genshin-tcg-deck-list/content/decks/pyro_keqing.md

         - Mirror Maiden
         - Rhodeia of Loch
         - Fischl
-video_url:
+video_url: ''
 ---

 ## Mulligan
 <CardRow :cards="['Elemental Resonance: Woven Flames', 'Elemental Resonance: Fervent Flames', 'Leave It to Me', 'The Bestest Travel Companion', 'Liu Su']"></CardRow>

 Against slower setup decks, like ones centered around Xingqiu, you should aim for cards that provide dice advantage, such as Elemental Resonance: Woven Flames so that you are able to take advantage of Xingqiu's slow setup.
-Against faster decks, however, cards like Elemental Resonance: Fervent Flames and Leave it to Me! are prioritized, letting you match you opponents aggression and potentially enabling an early takedown, as two Elemental Skills combined with Fervent Flames's effect is able to deal 11 DMG to a single opponent! <br>
+Against faster decks, however, cards like Elemental Resonance: Fervent Flames and Leave it to Me! are prioritized, letting you match you opponents aggression and potentially enabling an early takedown, as two Elemental Skills combined with Fervent Flames's effect is able to deal 11 DMG to a single opponent!

 If you're unsure of the deck's playstyle, some helpful cards for you would be dice fixers (i.e. The Bestest Travel Companion!) and cards that provide Energy like Liu Su.
 Energy cards help enable powerful Elemental Bursts like Bennett's, and as Keqing's Lightning Stiletto requires Electro dice, dice fixers can help provide the required cost without Elemental Tuning.
 Should you draw Bennett's Talent card, Grand Expectation, keep it.
 It is a very powerful card with many benefits.